Anushkag51/Anticipating-Customer-Attrition-A-Churn-Prediction-Project/README.md

 Because it is far less expensive to keep current customers than to get new ones, customer turnover is an important statistic.
 Customer churn is a critical metric because it is much less expensive to retain existing customers than it is to acquire new customers.
 # dataset
 The dataset taken for this project is Bank Customers Data from Kaggle.
 It contains 10000 rows and 14 columns.
 Columns are as below:
-RowNumber
+- RowNumber
-CustomerID
+- CustomerID
-Surname
+- Surname
-CreditScore
+- CreditScore
-Geography
+- Geography
-Gender
+- Gender
-Age
+- Age
-Tenure
+- Tenure
-Balance
+- Balance
-NumOfProducts
+- NumOfProducts
-HasCrCard
+- HasCrCard
-IsActiveMember
+- IsActiveMember
-EstimatedSalary
+- EstimatedSalary
-Exited
+-Exited